 1. What did you do last week that you are proud of?
 Using this as the first question allows your employee to talk about the good work that they are doing within their own role.
 Regardless of the generation, everyone wants to feel that their contributions matter.

-2. What would you like to learn next week?
-This question does not preclude your employee from getting their specific work done.
+3. What else would you like to work on?
 This question allows them to tell you what other areas they want to expand their skills in.
 By giving employees an opportunity to have some input into their own development, they will be happier and more engaged.

 How often do I conduct a 3 Question Session with my employees or team?
 I recommend, every week.
 The first few may take more time but as you and your team or employees get more efficient at the process, the time will shorten.
 Remember this is an opportunity for you as the leader of the company or team to stay on top of what’s happening in the organization or with team goals.